bohua12/Sc1015-project/README.md

-# Sc1015-projectt
+# Sc1015-project
 --------

 ## About
-This is our Mini-Project for SC1015 which focuses on (add stuff)
+This is our Mini-Project for SC1015 which focuses on finding out the main drivers of HDB resale prices, and how much they affect the resale prices.
+We not only looked into the common drivers such as lease commence date or flat type, we take other variables like 'distance from mrt' into account.

 ## Contributors
 --------
 @ bohua12
 @ Shreyas-hacker
-@ kimkimseojin
+@ kimtorl

 ## Problem Definiton